Workshop organized by Dr Simone Driessen (EUR), within the context of the RMeS PhD Workshop Grant

 4) The coherence of your presentation style (2 points).

-- Driessen, S. (forthcoming).
-The fandom strikes back: vigilantism in online pop culture fandoms.
+1) Driessen, S. (2020).
+For the greater good: vigilantism in online pop culture fandoms.
 In D. Trottier (ed), Vigilant Audiences: Justice Seeking through Global Digital Media.
 Cambridge, UK: Open Book Publishers.